ramdonti/learning-library/data-management-library/wsfc-sql-server/installation-of-microsoft-sql-server-2019/installation-of-microsoft-sql-server-2019.md

     ![](./images/windows-network-changepass.png " ")

-9. On successful adding the server to the domain we can see the successful message as shown as below.
+9. On successful adding the server to the domain we can see the successful message as shown below.

     ![](./images/windows-network-successful.png " ")

-10. The system will ask for restart popup message on the screen, and then click on **ok** to reboot the system.
+10. The system will ask for a restart popup message on the screen, and then click on **ok** to reboot the system.

     ![](./images/windows-restart.png " ")